vilavivida/CourseProject/README.md

 You can install all packages at once using `$ pip install -r requirements.txt`.

 ### How to use?
-After making sure you have all packages installed, activate the program throug `main.py` using `python3`.
+After making sure you have all packages installed, activate the program throug `main.py` using `python3`. <br/>
-The program will start runnning immediately.
+The program will start runnning immediately.<br/>
 **Please don't close the tkinter window the entire time.**